Culture of England: Heritage and tourism

 A number of umbrella organisations are devoted to the preservation and public access of both natural and cultural heritage, including English Heritage and the National Trust.
-Membership with them, even on a temporary basis, gives priority free access to their properties thereafter.
+Membership with them, even on a temporary basis, gives priority free access to their properties.

 English Heritage is a governmental body with a broad remit of managing the historic sites, artefacts and environments of England.
-It is currently sponsored by the Department for Digital, Culture, Media and Sport.
+It is currently sponsored by the Department for Culture, Media and Sport.
 English Heritage manages more than 400 significant buildings and monuments in England.
 They also maintain a register of thousands of listed buildings, those which are considered of most importance to the historic and cultural heritage of the country.

+Historic England is governmental body sponsored by the Department for Culture, Media and Sport.
+It is tasked with protecting the historic environment of England by preserving and listing historic buildings, scheduling ancient monuments, registering historic parks and gardens and by advising central and local government.
 The National Trust for Places of Historic Interest or Natural Beauty is a charity which also maintains multiple sites.
 One of the largest landowners in the United Kingdom, the Trust owns almost 250,000 hectares of land and 780 miles of coast.
 Its properties include over 500 historic houses, castles, archaeological and industrial monuments, gardens, parks and nature reserves.

 17 of the 25 United Kingdom UNESCO World Heritage Sites fall within England.
 Some of the best known of these include Hadrian's Wall, Stonehenge, Avebury and Associated Sites, Tower of London, Jurassic Coast, Westminster, Roman Baths in Bath, Saltaire, Ironbridge Gorge, and Studley Royal Park.
 The northernmost point of the Roman Empire, Hadrian's Wall, is the largest Roman artefact anywhere: it runs a total of 73 miles in northern England.

 London's British Museum hosts a collection of more than seven million objects is one of the largest and most comprehensive in the world, sourced from every continent, illustrating and documenting the story of human culture from its beginning to the present.
 The library has two of the four remaining copies of the original Magna Carta (the other two copies are held in Lincoln Castle and Salisbury Cathedral) and has a room devoted solely to them.
 The British Library Sound Archive has over six million recordings, many from the BBC Sound Archive, including Winston Churchill's wartime speeches.